One on One with Ted's Masters - Lucy Spartalis

 Be prepared to work harder than you thought possible.
 Keep studying all the time - whether it’s in school or online, through reading books or watching YouTube videos.
 Assist whoever you can - learning on the job is a fantastic opportunity.
 Then take what you’ve read, heard and seen, and do things differently.
 There are no rules in this business, be exactly the artist and business owner you want to be and you’ll build yourself an exciting career.

-If you like Lucy's work, check out her portfolio and galleries here...
+Do you like Lucy's work?
+Check out her portfolio and galleries here...

 Save $10*